texastribune/tx_salaries/README.rst

 Data is imported using `csvkit`_, so it can import from any spreadsheet format that csvkit's `in2csv`_ understands.

+Setup for Salaries: Updated 4/1/16
+""""""""""""""""""""""""""""""""""
++ Pull `master` for both `salaries.texastribune.org` and `tx_salaries`
++ Get rid of your old virtual environment for salaries.
+Run `rmvirtualenv <name of virtual env>`.
++ Make a new virtual environment. `mkvirtualenv <name of virtual env>`
++ Install the requirements. `pip install -r requirements/local.txt`
++ Install your local `tx_salaries` into this. `pip install -e ../tx_salaries`
++ If you're using the local postgres database (which I recommend!), then you need to set that up.
+First set the DATABASE_URL. `export DATABASE_URL=postgres://localhost/salaries`
++ Then pull down the backup. `make local/db-fetch`
++ And load it. `make local/db-restore`

+Now, you should be good to work on `tx_salaries` like normal!
+If you have any transformers already in progress, you'll need to merge `master` of `tx_salaries` into it.
+Don't forget!

 Start the salaries.texastribune.org server
 """"""""""""""""""""""""""""""""""""""""""